TGREF-XYZ/TGREF.XYZ/README.md

 You keep 100% of the referral rewards, with 0% risk to your account.

-Supported games right now: Blum, X Empire, Memefi, Not Pixel, Ton Station APP, OKX Racer, Major
+Supported bots right now: Blum, X Empire, Memefi, Not Pixel, Ton Station APP, OKX Racer, Major

 ## List of supported Mini Apps: